kayodelycaon/kayodelycaon.github.io/_posts/2020-10-03-living-with-psychosis.md

 Things continued fine for a few years, until I ended up under a great deal of stress.
 My first psychotic break happened.
 At the time, my boss and I had already been butting heads.
 I still managed to keep a lid on the paranoia long enough to get fired for calling my boss an idiot in an email instead of being obviously crazy.
 Fortunately, the relief from being fired reduced the stress enough to allow me to regain control.

-*Why didn’t I quit?
+<p class="author">Why didn’t I quit?
 My dad had told me many times to never quit a job before you had a better one lined up.
-Advice I’d since decided to stop listening to.*
+Advice I’d since decided to stop listening to.</p>

 After that job, I moved to Ohio and discovered the Furry fandom.
 It wasn’t long before I found myself on staff at the local convention.
 Over several years, I took on more and more responsibility.
 By the time I was 30, I was on the board of directors and throwing my heart into what effectively became a second full time job.